-Element Performance criteria Reference At the end of training the person must be able to: handsignals (b) maintain effective communication with t (c) ensure that Handsignallers give the corre appropriate time and continue to handsi (d) ensure that rail traffic is stopped at the a (e) follow the correct procedure to ensure the state of t handsignals (b) maintain effective communication with the appropriate people (c) ensure that Handsignallers give the correct handsignals at the appropriate time and continue to handsignal as required (d) ensure that rail traffic is stopped at the appropriate time NGE 202 NPR 702 NPR 721 2.
+Element Performance criteria At the end of training the person must be able to: Reference 1.
+Give and respond to handsignals (a) ensure that Handsignallers are in the correct place to give handsignals (b) maintain effective communication with the appropriate people (c) ensure that Handsignallers give the correct handsignals at the appropriate time and continue to handsignal as required (d) ensure that rail traffic is stopped at the appropriate time (e) follow the correct procedure to ensure that a signal protecting a worksite is maintained at STOP NGE 202 NPR 702 NPR 721 2.
 Use level crossings (a) identify the different types of level crossings NGE 216 3.
 Remove the 1500V supply in unplanned situations (a) follow the correct procedure to have the 1500V supply removed for urgent engineering work NGE 228 NPR 714